How to Calculate Cash Flow in Excel (7 Suitable Examples)

 Here, the PV function will return the Present Value of an investment.

-• Secondly, C6 denotes NPER as the period of time.
+• C6 denotes NPER as the period of time.

-• Thirdly, 0 denotes that you don’t know the PMT.
+• 0 denotes that you don’t know the PMT.

-• Fourthly, C10 denotes the Net Cash flow as Future Value.
+• C10 denotes the Net Cash flow as Future Value.

-• After that, you have to drag the Fill Handle icon horizontally to AutoFill the corresponding data in the rest of the cells D11:H11.
+• Drag the Fill Handle icon horizontally to AutoFill the data in the rest of the cells D11:H11.

 Steps:

-• Firstly, you have to select a different cell C10 where you want to keep the PV factor.
+• Select a cell, C10, where you want to keep the PV factor.

 =1/(1+$C$4)^C6